 May contain errors — check source documents for definitive information.

-The bill would widen the rights for householders to extend or improve their homes without full planning permission in England and Wales, subject to building regulations and a building surveyor’s completion report.
-It would allow things like longer rear extensions, higher roofs and rooflines, and installing features such as solar panels, heat pumps and EV chargers, while excluding listed buildings; local authorities could set design, safety and flood‑resilience rules and infrastructure charges within limits and may require fees, but private rights (like rights of way) would be protected and neighbours would get advisory information for a fee.
-Regulations would be made by the Secretary of State via a statutory instrument (annulable by Parliament) and the Act would take effect six months after passage.
+The bill would expand the rights for householders to extend and improve their homes without full planning permission in England and Wales, subject to building regulations and a building surveyor’s report.
+It covers things like longer rear extensions, higher roofs and eaves, and installations such as solar panels, heat pumps and EV chargers, but excludes listed buildings; planning authorities could impose design and safety conditions and infrastructure charges within limits, and would provide neighbours with advisory information for a fee.
+Regulations would be set by the Secretary of State and come into effect about six months after passage.

 Generated 21 February 2026